Pathology 3+ Pathway Details Tab Basic Content

 Will my residency training be different?

-Your three-year Pathology residency training at Penn State will not differ in curriculum from that of a non-P-APPS resident.
+Your four-year Pathology residency training at Penn State will not differ in curriculum from that of a non-P-APPS resident.
 However, you will have the benefit of relevant clinical experiences tailored for you by your mentoring team during medical school.
 You will have gotten to know faculty and staff in the Department of Pathology, easing your transition to residency.

 What if I change my mind and no longer want to pursue Pathology, nor accelerate my training?